Small Intestinal Bacterial Overgrowth

 SIBO Treatment

-Remember... the bacterial strains in our guts are not just a group of individual organisms, but a collection of organisms that operate as an ecosystem
+Remember... the bacterial strains in our guts are not just a bunch of individual organisms, but a collection of organisms that

 You can't cut down the rainforest and expect it to regrow in a day.
 Probiotics have been shown to only repopulate the gut for up to 21 days following discontinuation, so ensuring the survival of the original beneficial organisms is essential.
-Furthermore, while Specific Carbohydrate/FODMAPs diets have been shown to be helpful, one must remember the problem lies not in the food itself, but in what your ecosystem is doing to the food, and therefore diets should never be the long-term solution.
-If they are, you haven't corrected the problem.
+Furthermore, while Specific Carbohydrate/FODMAPs diets have been shown to be helpful for management of symptoms, one must remember the problem lies not in the food itself, but in what your ecosystem is doing to the food, and therefore diets should never be the long-term solution.

 Once the terrain is reset and repopulated, associated conditions that may have been attributing to symptoms are then addressed, all while ensuring chance of recurrence is minimized.